 Source: Morningstar Direct (Data as of 4/2019).
 Includes ESG Integration, Impact and Sustainable Sector funds as defined in Sustainable Funds U.S. Landscape Report, 2018https://medium.com/the-esg-advisor/esg-funds-set-a-record-for-flows-in-q1-77b6ad3a98ae

 Sizing the Impact Investing Market (Global Impact Investing Network (GIIN), April 1, 2019

-Tags: esg, esg investment brand marketing, investment industry marketing, ESG Los Angeles, financial services industry marketing, los angeles investment marketing, financial marketing initiatives, financial brand marketing, Financial service brand identity, benefits to financial marketing, esginvesting, ESG positioning, award winning advertising agency, award winning financial service marketing, branding agency with investment experience, branding for investment industry, ESG investment marketing, investment brand strategy, investment marketing and branding, MBC Strategic, MBC Strategic investment marketing
+Tags: benefits to financial marketing, esg, esginvesting, esg investment brand marketing, ESG positioning, investment industry marketing, ESG Los Angeles, financial services industry marketing, los angeles investment marketing, financial marketing initiatives, financial brand marketing, Financial service brand identity, award winning advertising agency, award winning financial service marketing, branding agency with investment experience, branding for investment industry, ESG investment marketing, investment brand strategy, investment marketing and branding, MBC Strategic, MBC Strategic investment marketing